 - Puzzles

-- yoga poses, jumping jacks, or push-ups, walking outside
+- Exercise like yoga poses, jumping jacks, or push-ups, walking outside

 - Use of a high school outdoor space such as a plaza, nature walk, or outdoor learning space